YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

          1.3.0/1.3.1

    :Changes:
-         RFT: Removed unused controller actions from ext\_localconf.phpADD:
+         RFT: Removed unused controller actions from ext\_localconf.php

-         Feature bulk edit for images and albumsADD: MetaData is now processed
+         ADD: Feature bulk edit for images and albumsADD: MetaData is now processed correctly

-         correctlyADD: Tags are now imported from keywordsADD: Gallery uid filter for filtering certain galleries in gallery listFIX: Call-time pass-by-reference in realUrl hookADD: Russian translation, thanks to Sergey AlexandrovADD: Images can now be sorted by different criteria in backendADD: Resolutions can be rebuild for selected themesADD:
+         ADD: Tags are now imported from keywords

+         ADD: Gallery uid filter for filtering certain galleries in gallery list

+         FIX: Call-time pass-by-reference in realUrl hook

+         ADD: Russian translation, thanks to Sergey Alexandrov

+         ADD: Images can now be sorted by different criteria in backend

+         ADD: Resolutions can be rebuild for selected themes

-         Status report now gives information about configuration and external
+         ADD: Status report now gives information about configuration and external libraries

-         librariesADD: Newly imported images are now always added at the end of the albumFIX: Sorting images in backend manually now works on each page individuallyFIX: Standalone template is working againDEL: Removed non-used import controllerADD: Filehash is now written to item on import.
-Prevention of duplicate import.FIX: Date can be set for gallery and album.RFT: Performance improvements in backendADD: Added some styling to pager in backend
+         ADD: Newly imported images are now always added at the end of the album

+         FIX: Sorting images in backend manually now works on each page individually

+         FIX: Standalone template is working again

+         DEL: Removed non-used import controllerADD: Filehash is now written to item on import.
+Prevention of duplicate import.

+         FIX: Date can be set for gallery and album.

+         RFT: Performance improvements in backend

+         ADD: Added some styling to pager in backend

          FIX: Many minor and major bugfixes